jjvanzon/Circular-Language-Spec-Plans/done/2008-09-2---parameters-spec-plan.md

 Parameters can be considered the connection between commands and objects.

-If a line merge can be used in bidirectional relations between classes, does that mean that a line merge between a command parameter’s class line and a class command’s definition line should be considered a bidirectional relation between a class and a command as well?
+If a line merge can be used in bidirectional relations between classes, might that mean that a line merge between a command parameter’s class line and a class command’s definition line should be considered a bidirectional relation between a class and a command as well?
 Can that be viewed more like a relationship?

 When a command definition gets an object with a class, this seems to create a relation between the command and the class definition.
 This means, that the class definition might also get a reference back to the command.